Overview: The Green Industrial Revolution Begins Here

 What state of development is the game in?

-The builds being shared today should be considered alpha quality.
+The builds being shared today should be considered beta quality.
 They may be slightly unstable, prone to crashing, and missing most of the game mechanics and levels, but the upside is that a game is very malleable in this state.

 Community feedback will heavily drive the direction of ongoing development.